szaumoor/ZSTweaks/ZSTweaks/README.md

 Instead of simply giving the usual +4 weapon bonuses:

 - Being made partially from the tooth of a black dragon, it causes extra 1d4 acid damage on hit and increases Acid Resistance by 40%
-- Being tempered in the blood of the duergar smith, every hit causes +5 extra damage against all elves, including drow, and the inhabitants native to the Underdark: beholders, mind flayers, kuo-toa, hook horrors, duergar, driders and umber hulks
+- Being tempered in the blood of the duergar smith, every hit causes +5 extra damage against all elves, including drow, and other inhabitants native to (or frequent inhabitants of) the Underdark: beholders, mind flayers, kuo-toa, hook horrors, driders, spiders, and umber hulks

 **Component 1140:** Make Dagger of the Star slightly more powerful.